 - Using the book dropbox located in the foyer of the Sir Ian Wood Building

 - By post.
-Packages should be adressed to University Library, Sir Ian Wood Building, Robert Gordon University, Aberdeen, AB10 7GJ.
-We recomend that you obtain a proof of posting reciept as we will require to see that in the event of items going missing in the post.
+Packages should be addressed to University Library, Sir Ian Wood Building, Robert Gordon University, Aberdeen, AB10 7GJ.
+We recommend that you obtain a proof of posting receipt as we will require to see that in the event of items going missing in the post.
 If you do not have proof of postage then you will be liable for the replacement cost of the books.

 What can I borrow and for how long?

 |RGU, ICRGU & Associate Students||Up to 15 items for 56 days (subject to recall).|